 - Location: 11255 Jackson St, Columbia, CA 95310

-I should first note that if you come in the winter you will have a good time but many of the shops are closed.
-I easily found enough to peak my interest though and still recommend it but I just wanted to let you know.
+I should first note that if you come during the winter, you will have a good time but many of the shops are closed.
+I quickly found enough to pique my interest though, and still recommend it, but I just wanted to let you know.

-Columbia State Park has a few parking areas and each lead you to the main street of the old town.
+Columbia State Park has a few parking areas, and each leads you to the main street of the old town.
 The signs on the street state that only horse-drawn buggies and foot traffic can come down the streets, so you will not see any cars.

-The state park holds a lot of charm on it’s few small city streets though and it reminds me of Old Town Sacramento (on a much smaller scale), with the way it is laid out.
+The state park holds a lot of charm in it’s few small city streets, and it reminds me of Old Sacramento (on a much smaller scale), with the way it is laid out.

-Here are are some of my favorite things to do / see in Columbia State Historic Park.
+Here are are some of my favorite things to do/see at Columbia State Historic Park.

 Browns Coffee Shop

-Right in the middle of the Main Street is a small jack of all trades spot called Browns Coffee Shop.
+Right in the middle of Main Street is a small jack of all trades shop called Browns Coffee Shop.
 I love this place as they have good drinks and lots of different snacks for you to enjoy.

-If you have kids, the Miner’s Tack can be a fun historic item to try here.
+If you have kids, the Miner’s Tack can be a fun historical item to try here.
 It is made to showcase the way miners used to eat back in the gold rush days.
 The cracker itself is literally rock hard, but it is meant to be dipped in coffee till it was soggy enough to eat.
-I never got it to a place where I was able to eat it though, but it is a fun historic adventure to try.
+I never got it to a place where I was able to eat it though, but it is a fun historic food item to try.

 On the outside of the park, there is a mining area that both allows you to try your hand at panning for gold and also lets you see what an old mining cabin would look like.
 I liked exploring it and was glad the park chose to include something like this.

-There is also a stagecoach area, outhouse, old time photos spot, fire house and a brewery.
+Lastly, there is also a stagecoach area, outhouse, old-time photos spot, firehouse, and a brewery.
 Here are a few more photos.

-As you can see this is a fun spot for the whole family.
-There is something for everyone on these old city streets and you can’t beat the price (free).
+As you can see, this is a fun spot for the whole family.
+There is something for everyone in these old city streets, and you can’t beat the price (free).
 If you are in the area, make sure to add it to your list to visit and let me know what you think in the comments.